jooptodon/benhamill.github.com/_posts/2020-08-18-wtf-is-white-culture.md

 expectations for how Corporate America™ generally handles these topics.

-This time, part of the session was Mary-Frances Winters talking about the idea of "cultural competency" and one of the things she said struck me.
+This time, part of the session was Mary-Frances Winters talking about the idea of "cultural competency", which is [...] and one of the things she said struck me.
 It was the idea that in order to gain strong cultural competency, it was important to become aware of your own culture and others' so that you could be mindful about the differences between them and how it might or should affect interactions with